Whitewashed house in Sparin

 This map was made with Wanderlog, a travel planner on iOS and Android

-Music Museums For Artsy Sightseeing in Germany
+Music Museums in Germany

 As a life-long lover of classical music and a pianist, I enjoy visiting museums dedicated to some of my favorite composers.
 Germany is home to many great composers, including Bach and Beethoven, both of whom have museums dedicated to them.